Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 * `params` (table)
 	* `damage` (number): The amount of damage to apply.
-	* `applyArmor` (boolean): If armor should mitigate the incoming damage.
+	* `applyArmor` (boolean): *Optional*.
+If armor should mitigate the incoming damage.
-	* `resistAttribute` (number): The resistance attribute that is applied to the damage.
+	* `resistAttribute` (number): *Optional*.
+The resistance attribute that is applied to the damage.
 It can reduce damage or exploit weakness.
 Uses values from tes3.effectAttributes.

 **Returns**: